 This goes along with the point made in 1 Corinthians 7:3-6:

 “The husband should fulfill his marital duty to his wife, and like-wise the wife to her husband.
 The wife’s body does not belong to her alone but also to her husband.
 In the same way, the husband’s body does not belong to him alone but also to his wife.
 Do not deprive each other except by mutual consent and for a time so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.
 I say this as a concession, not as a command.”

-Rather than looking at your spouse’s way of approaching that, which upsets him or her as wrong (unless it’s abusive), look at it as “different.”
+Rather than looking at your spouse’s way of approaching upsetting matters as wrong (unless it’s abusive), look at it as “different.”
 Don’t judge just because it makes no sense to you.
-Instead, become students of each other and students of marriage —learning skills that will help you to overcome that which is dividing you.
-Marriage is about learning to “marry” your differences —finding ways to compromise and work together so the “me” in each of you doesn’t overtake the “we” that you vowed to grow on your wedding day.
+Instead, become students of each other and students of marriage.
+Make an effort to give each other grace.
+Also, make a concerted effort to learn skills to help you to overcome that, which is dividing you.
+Marriage is about learning to “marry” your differences, as God would have you.
+It’s about finding ways to work together so the “me” in each of you doesn’t overtake the “we” that you vowed to grow on your wedding day.